 A Final Agreement is stage five of the six-stage BC Treaty Commission process.
 It is the stage at which the three parties work out the technical and legal issues in the Agreement-in-Principle to produce a Final Agreement, or treaty.
 The Final Agreement will formalize the New Relationship between the parties.
 Once ratified by the First Nation members, the B.C.
-Legislature and the Canadian Parliament and Senate, the Final Agreement is passed into law and becomes a treaty.
+Legislature and the Canadian Parliament and Senate, the Final Agreement is passed into law and becomes a treaty on the agreed upon effective date.

 First Nations with Final Agreements waiting to be fully ratified